matt-chapman/bugzilla-fogbugz-importer/README.md

 This is the first thing I have ever written in Python.
 It isn't pretty, I know.
 If you want to make changes or improvements, please submit a pull request, I would be glad to have some criticism!

+This was originally written at and for [Ultamation](http://www.ultamation.com) and is reproduced here with their kind permission.

 ##How do I use it?

 This script has been written for **Python 2.7**.
 It has not been tested with Python 3.5.